Loading Events

 Sign-up today for Johnson Creek Watershed Council’s most unified restoration event of the year!
 The Watershed Wide Event is happening Saturday, March 7th from 8:45am -12noon.
 We will spread out at 8 simultaneous work parties throughout the watershed.
 Stick around at the end for a free lunch!

 Johnson Creek is a unique waterway, providing home and habitat to lots of special wildlife and a lot of human communities.
-This event is a great time to come together and care for the creek and watershed as we weed, plant and mulch helping to restore a Healthier watershed.
+This event is a great time to come together and care for the creek and watershed as we weed, plant and mulch helping to restore a healthier watershed.
 For nearly 50 years, local residents have dedicated their time and energy to restore, repair, and clean Johnson Creek.
 We are proud to have been part of this legacy for the past 30 years.
-Be a part of the legacy!
+Will you join us!?

 RSVP IS REQUIRED.
 Site choices are below.
 Click on the name of the site you would like to volunteer at and fill out the waiver to register.